USS Towaliga: Pacific Ocean operations

 After filling her cargo tanks, the ship proceeded through the Panama Canal to the U.S. West Coast, spent 14 March and 15 March at San Diego, California, and sailed for Hawaii on the 16th.
 She reached Pearl Harbor on 28 March and, for the next four months, shuttled diesel oil and aviation gasoline from Hawaii to Johnston Island.
 In mid August, while the ship was undergoing an overhaul in dry dock at Pearl Harbor, hostilities ended.

 End-of-war activity

 Upon completion of the yard work, Towaliga got underway for Japan and, after stops at Eniwetok and Saipan, arrived at Osaka on 9 October 1945.
 The ship operated from Osaka until 16 August 1946 when she was ordered to China.
-She arrived at Tsingtao on the 19th and was placed in a standby status with a reduced crew, preparatory to being decommissioned.
+She arrived at Qingdao on the 19th and was placed in a standby status with a reduced crew, preparatory to being decommissioned.
 On 6 December, the ship's complement was filled, and she began training Chinese crews.